neurobionics/TMotorCANControl/README.md

 This is another, more low-level library for controlling these motors that functions simillarly to our CAN_Manager class.

-For questions, please contact Mitry Anderson or Vamsi Peddinti.
+This work is performed by Mitry Anderson and Vamsi Peddinti.